 At a glance

-Rising — being discussed more frequently.
-13 mentions in the last 30 days.
+Declining — being discussed less frequently.
+0 mentions in the last 30 days, 13 the 60 before, 1 the 90 before that.

-Property owners who will see an increase in their annual tax bills.
+Residents and property owners who will see an increase in their property tax bills.

 The city is proposing a 12.5% property tax increase to fund various departments.
 This will directly impact your wallet and the level of services the city can provide.